xdoko01/pgRPG/pyrpg/README.md

 ### make it possible to change the resolution within the game
   - used by Camera component - camera should have some possibility to define it as reference to screen variable
   - for example x : 'RESOLUTION_X div 2 - 10', if RESOLUTION_X is available for Camera component then we can run eval() and that is it
-  - but same as with entity -alias we want to preprocess the data comming from the quest - translate to real data so the components do not need to handle this
+  - but same as with entity -alias we want to preprocess the data comming from the scene - translate to real data so the components do not need to handle this
   - so do this translation somewhere else? create_component function in init calls translate fction that already is doing the translation for aliases
   - put config dict as reference to create entity.
 And then use eval on every parameter for creation of the component
   - but eval('hello') will not work - so use try eval if fail then use the original value - TypeError if we are evaluating something else then string, NameError if we are evaluating something that is not known